American alligator: Possible tool use

+American Alligators do deal with predators while they are babies/juveniles and are often eaten by larger wading birds (Herons and egrets), otters, snakes, raccoons, large fish, and other American Alligators.

 Aquatic vs terrestrial prey

 Fish and other aquatic prey taken in the water or at the water's edge form the major part of American alligator's diet and may be eaten at any time of the day or night.
 Adult American alligators also spend considerable time hunting on land, up to 50 m from water, ambushing terrestrial animals on trailsides and road shoulders.
 Usually, terrestrial hunting occurs on nights with warm temperatures.
 When hunting terrestrial prey, American alligators may also ambush them from the edge of the water by grabbing them and pulling the prey into the water, the preferred method of predation of larger crocodiles.

 Additionally, American alligators have recently been filmed and documented killing and eating sharks and rays; four incidents documented indicated that bonnetheads, lemon sharks, Atlantic stingrays, and nurse sharks are components of the animal's diet.
 Sharks are also known to prey on American alligators, in turn, indicating that encounters between the two predators are common.